 Application of the scientific method; physical regimes in the ocean; ocean processes and observational strategies; resolution, sampling, array design and observing systems; models and data assimilation; major field programs; operational oceanography and climate prediction.
 Pre: 620 and consent.

 Changes in the chemical composition of meteorites, bulk Earth, Earth’s mantle and crust, sedimentary rocks, hydrosphere and biosphere, and underlying principles.
 Pre: consent.
-(Cross-listed as GG/ERTH 642)
+(Cross-listed as ERTH 642)

 Seminar on a broad topic; discussion and critique of research papers.
 Repeatable one time.
 Pre: 623 or consent.